Singapore Income Tax: Tax Residency & Tax Rates 2023

 • whether a permanent establishment exists in Singapore.

-If you live and work physically in Singapore for at least 183 days in a calendar year, you are considered a Singapore tax resident.
+Additionally, if an individual resides and works in Singapore for at least 183 days in a calendar year, they are deemed a Singapore tax resident, impacting their tax obligations.

-These are 2 common categories as a non-resident status:
+These are 2 common categories of non-resident status:

-• Non-residents who have lived or worked in Singapore between 61 to 183 days in a calendar year will be taxed at either 15% of their income or the resident tax rate, whichever is higher.
+• Moreover, tax authorities will impose tax on non-residents residing or working in Singapore for 61 to 183 days in a calendar year.
+This tax is applied at either 15% of their income or the resident tax rate, depending on which is higher..

-• Non-residents who have lived or worked in Singapore for less than 60 do not have to pay any Singapore income tax unless the non-resident is a
+• Non-residents living or working in Singapore for less than 60 days do not need to pay Singapore income tax unless they fulfill one of the requirements.

 • a director of a company,